ansible/ansible/docs/docsite/rst/user_guide/playbooks_variables.rst

 First off, group variables are powerful.

 Site wide defaults should be defined as a ``group_vars/all`` setting.
 Group variables are generally placed alongside your inventory file.
-They can also be returned by a dynamic inventory script (see :doc:`intro_dynamic_inventory`) or defined in things like :ref:`ansible_tower` from the UI or API::
+They can also be returned by a dynamic inventory script (see :ref:`intro_dynamic_inventory`) or defined in things like :ref:`ansible_tower` from the UI or API::

     ---